Levels is a fantastic tool of Capture One. If you have some faded image, you can make it shine with just a couple of Levels adjustments. Like this:

 Another excellent use case for Auto Levels is color channel correction.
 For some images, you can easily remove color cast only by setting color channel levels:

 Auto adjustments fit perfectly here because manually you’ll most probably mess with color.
-Here is a great article to learn more about auto color channel correction.

 3. Pro Adjustments